Current release: Amuse 10.0release date: 09/17/14

 The binary releases do not depend on any support packages and can be run right after unpacking, notes.

-The source-code of this release is available in amuse-8.0.tar.gz.
+The source-code of this release is available in amuse-10.0.tar.gz.

 Welcome to the AMUSE project

-Our aim is to provide a software framework for large-scale simulations of dense stellar systems, in which existing codes for dynamics, stellar evolution, hydrodynamics and radiative transfer can be easily coupled, and place them in the appropriate observational context.
+Our aim is to provide a software framework astrophysical simulations, in which existing codes from different domains, such as stellar dynamics, stellar evolution, hydrodynamics and radiative transfer can be easily coupled.

-AMUSE is an Astrophysical Multipurpose Software Environment.
-Within AMUSE different existing numerical codes are incorporated into a single framework.
-This framework is implemented with Python.
-On the simple examples page you can get a quick feel of how this works.
+AMUSE uses Python to interface with existing numerical codes.
+The AMUSE interface handles unit conversions, provides consistent object oriented interfaces, manages the state of the underlying simulation codes and provides transparent distributed computing.
+On the examples page you can get a quick feel of how this works.
 AMUSE is free to download, use, and distribute and it comes with a wide selection of astrophysical simulation codes included.

 - Install prerequisites